0xBadawy/BreakingBlocks/README.md

 | Optimal    | YES    | YES   | YES    | NO     | NO     | YES    | YES   |

-This GitHub repository contains Python implementations of various puzzle-solving algorithms for a 10x10 grid puzzle.
-The puzzle involves filling a grid with colored blocks and finding the optimal sequence of moves to clear the last row.
-The implemented algorithms include

-1. Clone the repository to your local machine.
-2. Install the required dependencies.
-3. Run the main Python script (`PyGameWind.py`).

 ## Agent Specification ( PEAS )

-Certainly!
-Let's convert the provided information into a table format:

 | Aspect              | Description                                                                               |
 |---------------------|-------------------------------------------------------------------------------------------|